MiloFournier/DASI-Project-Back-Front/README.md

 ## DASI-Project-Back-Front

-Front part base on [this](DASI-Project-Back-Front/PREDICT'IF/specsB3430.pdf)
+Front part based on [this](DASI-Project-Back-Front/PREDICT'IF/specsB3430.pdf)